As an Amazon Associate I earn from qualifying purchases.

 - 1 and 1/2 Tablespoons light brown sugar

 - 4 ounces cream cheese softened to room temperature

 - 2 large egg yolks

-- 1 can (14 ounces) sweetened condensed milk (full fat)
+- 1-14 ounce can sweetened condensed milk full fat

 - zest of one lime

-- To make the filling: in the bowl of a stand mixer fitted with the paddle attachment, or in a medium sized bowl with a hand mixer, beat cream cheese on high until smooth.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a medium sized bowl with a handheld mixer, beat cream cheese on high until smooth.
 Beat in egg yolks one at a time, scraping down the sides as necessary.
 Beat in sweetened condensed milk, key lime juice, and lime zest and mix until combined.

 - When bars are completely chilled, lift out of the pan using foil overhang and cut into squares.
-Bars can be stored covered in the refrigerator up to a week.
+Bars can be stored covered in the refrigerator up to 1 week.

 If you love these Key Lime Pie Bars, you’ll probably love the Strawberry Margarita Squares I made, too!